Mongolia is a vast country with

 Korean Air, via Seoul.
 (N)

-Arrive in Ulan Bator and stay at the Bayangol
+Arrive in Ulan Bator and stay at the Premium

-Travel to Terelj National Park and take a short
+Travel to Terelj National Park.
+Take a short walk

-walk to a Buddhist monastery, with the chance
+to a Buddhist monastery, with the chance to

 here.
 Throughout the journey in the Mongolian